nuwavetech/nonstop-explorer/server/README.md

 ##### Install the Source Code

-* Copy the [PAK file] (nepak.pak) to your NonStop Server.
+* Copy the [PAK file] (http://cdn.nuwavetech.com/pub/lightwave/sample/nepak.pak) to your NonStop Server.
 Make sure the file is transferred as a binary file.
 * Unpak the file into a subvol of your choice.